amitsaha/amitsaha.github.io/content/pages/about.rst

 About
 =====

 My name is Amit, I am interested in programming, software tools and infrastructure.
-I like learning and sharing my learnings via my writings.
-I am the author of a couple of books (most recently of`Doing Math with Python <https://doingmathwithpython.github.io>`__).

-I live in Sydney, Australia.
-I currently work at RateSetter Australia (since April 2018).
-Previously, I have worked as a software engineer at Freelancer.com, Sydney and at Red Hat, Brisbane.
+I like sharing what I learn and know via my writings and talks.
+I try and take time out to learn from first principles when learning something new.
+If I cannot do it then, I come back to it.
+A lot of what I explore in software makes it to my GitHub profile (@echorand).

 You can contact me via `email <mailto:amitsaha.in@gmail.com>`__,  on `Twitter <http://twitter.com/echorand>`__ and on `LinkedIn <https://au.linkedin.com/in/echorand>`__.